widdix/aws-cf-templates/security/README.md

 * `vpc/vpc-ssh-bastion.yaml` (recommended)
 * `operations/alert.yaml` (recommended)

+### Limitations
+* By default, only one EC2 instance is managed by the ASG.
+In case of an outage the instance will be replaced within 5 minutes.
+You can change this in the ASG configuration!

 ## CloudTrail across all regions
 This template enables CloudTrail to records AWS API calls across all regions in your AWS account.
 API calls are archived in S3 and also pushed CloudWatch Logs.
 If new API calls are available in S3 a SNS topic is notified.